eviltester/TestingApp/java/readme.md

 After packaging the app with `mvn package`

-From the root directory run:
+From the root directory containing this readme.md run:

 ```
 docker build -t seleniumtestpages -f ./docker/selenium-test-pages/Dockerfile .